zemingyu/meetup-queue/README.md

 ## Auction system (replacing the waiting list)
 - Spots freed up in the last 24 hours are available for auctions
-- Auction the spots with your points
+- Auction the spots with your tokens
 - Auction starts as spots open up
 - Auction ends 1 hour before the meetup